Demand for Housing is a crisis. Rents have risen more than 50%; pushing low-income and elderly residents out. Homelessness is rapidly increasing.

 * The Village on Sage Street is a self-paid housing community and is not subsidized housing.

 - Volunteers of America will operate the housing project.

 - Private developers, contractors, businesses, EDAWN, Community Foundation donors, and generous community members are giving together to make this happen

 The Village on Sage Street is composed of long, narrow, modular structures like those used by FEMA, mining and construction projects.
 Dorm structures hold 40 private rooms with locking door, operable window, desk, bed, closet, and flat screen tv.
 There are shared bathrooms in each wing.

-The entire site will be attractively fenced and landscaped and include a communal kitchen unit with individual workstations, community gathering room, laundry, gym, business services, meeting rooms, a fire pit, pet area and plenty of parking.
+The entire site will be attractively fenced and landscaped and include a communal dining room, available fresh “grab and go” meals, community gathering room, laundry, gym, business services, meeting rooms, a fire pit, pet relief area and plenty of parking.

 Costs, maps, photos, and details can be found in the Village on Sage Street presentation.